sav-che/TL-2/Authors/Boehmer, Georg Rudolf {std. Boehm.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 253](https://www.biodiversitylibrary.org/item/103859#page/263/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 253](https://www.biodiversitylibrary.org/page/33265450) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boehmer, Georg Rudolph {std.
 Boehm.}|first entry]] for this author

 ### Author

-\* Boehmer, Georg Rudolf (1723-1803), German (Liegnitz, Lower Silesia born) botanist (anatomy, physiology and pharmaceutic botany), studied at the University of Leipzig, professor of botany at the University of Wittenberg. (*Boehm.*).
+\* Boehmer, Georg Rudolf (1723-1803), German (Liegnitz, Lower Silesia born) botanist (anatomy, physiology and pharmaceutic botany), studied at the University of Leipzig, professor of botany at the University of Wittenberg.
+**Abbreviated name**: *Boehm.*

 #### Herbarium and types